-In order to get ready for our exciting move to Opal Play lunchtimes, the children will need to have a pair of wellies which stay in school every day.
+In order to participate in Opal Play lunchtimes, the children will need to have a pair of wellies which stay in school every day.
 They must also have a waterproof jacket and may bring waterproof trousers or a puddle suit as they will be out in all weathers.